 Fly over the Andes to Cusco, the ancient capital of the Incan Empire.
 When you land in Cusco you will be met at the airport by a local representative who will transport you to the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.

-You will stop at the Chincheros archaeological site to visit the ruins, and will have a short weaving demonstration at a local cooperative known for their high-quality textiles.
+Visit the Chincheros archaeological site to explore the ruins and see a brief weaving demonstration at a local cooperative known for their high-quality textiles.
 Peru is known for its intricate traditional weavings, many of which use symbols to tell stories or depictions of daily life.
 Afterward you will have lunch at a great small restaurant founded by a renowned local chef.
 Your private guide will be there to help you make the most of the entire experience.

-Today you have a full day of exploring more of the Sacred Valley, seeing less-visited sites that will deepen your understanding of the local culture.
+Spend the day exploring more of the Sacred Valley, seeing less-visited sites that will deepen your understanding of the local culture.

-First you will make a visit to the unique Incan site of Moray, and the nearby town and ancient salt pans of Maras.
-After your picnic lunch, you´ll visit Ollantaytambo, one of the few towns to survive in its current layout from Incan times.
+Discover the unique Incan site of Moray and the nearby town and ancient salt pans of Maras.
+After a scenic picnic lunch, visit Ollantaytambo, one of the few towns to survive in its current layout from Incan times.

-You will visit this remarkable site with a private guide, enjoy lunch at the Sanctuary Lodge, and then have the chance to explore the ruins on your own before returning to your hotel in Aguas Calientes.
-(Your hotel in Aguas Calientes is one of the most highly regarded in South America; dinner is included at the hotel.)
+Visit this remarkable site with a private guide, enjoy lunch at the famous Sanctuary Lodge, and then have the chance to explore the ruins on your own before returning to your hotel in Aguas Calientes.
+(Your hotel in Aguas Calientes is one of the most highly regarded in South America.)

-Today you make an unguided return visit to Machu Picchu in the early morning to observe the ruins.
+Make an unguided return visit to Machu Picchu in the early morning to observe the ruins.
 This is a great way to experience the site when there are far fewer people around.
-If you take the earliest shuttle up to the site, you can be at Machu Picchu at dawn.

-You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Sun Gate).
+You’ll also have the chance to hike to the top of Huayna Picchu, the mountain that towers above Machu Picchu, or hike back along the Inca Trail to Inti Punku (the Gate of the Sun).
 There is a lot to see in and around Machu Picchu.

-In the late morning you will take the train back to Cusco and be dropped off at your hotel, located in the historic San Blas district.
-You will arrive back in Cusco by mid to late afternoon and have time to explore a bit on your own and eat out at one of the city’s excellent restaurants.
+Take the late-morning train back to Cusco and be dropped off at your hotel, located in the historic San Blas district.
+You will arrive to Cusco by mid to late afternoon and have time to explore a bit on your own and eat out at one of the city’s excellent restaurants.